CoDIS-Lab/MAP-Mapper/README.md

 <h1> MAP-Mapper – User Guide </h1>

+<h2> Edit on 13/October/2023 </h2>
+<p> It has been brought to our attention that model.pth file was missing in the uploaded files.
+To solve this quickly, we uploaded the file online and you could download this here from the <a href="https://drive.google.com/file/d/1k9k3ansBUzj9EBoJqxGnakgStDMooob7/view?usp=sharing">link</a>

 <h2> About </h2>
 <p>Marine Plastic Mapper (MAP-Mapper) is a tool for assessing marine macro-plastic density to identify plastic hotspots, It is designed as a complete pipeline for downloading, processing and plotting suspected plastic detections and is underpinned by the MARIDA dataset.